-A change in legislation means that if you were born on or after 6 April 1950 and 5 April 1955, you will no longer be eligible for a Freedom Pass on your 60th birthday.
+A change in legislation means that if you were born between 6 April 1950 and 5 April 1955, you will no longer be eligible for a Freedom Pass on your 60th birthday.
 Use the calculator below or download the table to find out when you become eligible.
 You can apply up to 14 days ahead of your eligible date.
 If you are aged 60 or over, but not yet eligible for the Freedom Pass, you can still get free travel in London by applying for a 60+ London Oyster Photocard on the TfL website Opens in a new window.

 For details of how to apply see older persons pass